MoneySavingExpert.com homepage

 Energy & Utilities Editor

-In the Autumn Budget, it was announced that energy bills in England, Scotland and Wales would be cut by '£150 a year' on average from 1 April 2026.
-Most suppliers have since confirmed that this will apply to both variable tariffs AND fixes.
-But we've now learned that customers of the smallest firms may not get the full benefit.
+Energy bills in England, Scotland and Wales are set to be cut by '£150 a year' on average from Wednesday 1 April, in line with changes announced in last year's Autumn Budget.
+Most suppliers have since confirmed that this will apply to both variable tariffs AND fixes – though some customers of the smallest firms may not get the full benefit.
 To check what your supplier is planning to do, see our updated firm-by-firm table below.

 The full bill cut should be £150 a year – but it may be less for smaller firms